esmnext/esmx/examples/docs/src/en/guide/essentials/rspack.md

 ---
-titleSuffix: Gez Framework High-Performance Build Engine
+titleSuffix: Esmx Framework High-Performance Build Engine
-description: An in-depth analysis of the Rspack build system in the Gez framework, including core features such as high-performance compilation, multi-environment builds, and resource optimization, helping developers build efficient and reliable modern web applications.
+description: An in-depth analysis of the Rspack build system in the Esmx framework, including core features such as high-performance compilation, multi-environment builds, and resource optimization, helping developers build efficient and reliable modern web applications.
 head:
   - - meta
     - property: keywords
-      content: Gez, Rspack, Build System, High-Performance Compilation, Hot Module Replacement, Multi-Environment Build, Tree Shaking, Code Splitting, SSR, Resource Optimization, Development Efficiency, Build Tools
+      content: Esmx, Rspack, Build System, High-Performance Compilation, Hot Module Replacement, Multi-Environment Build, Tree Shaking, Code Splitting, SSR, Resource Optimization, Development Efficiency, Build Tools
 ---

 # Rspack

-Gez is built on the [Rspack](https://rspack.dev/) build system, leveraging its high-performance build capabilities.
-This document will introduce the role and core features of Rspack in the Gez framework.
+Esmx is built on the [Rspack](https://rspack.dev/) build system, leveraging its high-performance build capabilities.
+This document will introduce the role and core features of Rspack in the Esmx framework.

 ## Features

-Rspack is the core build system of the Gez framework, offering the following key features:
+Rspack is the core build system of the Esmx framework, offering the following key features:

 - **High-Performance Builds**: A Rust-based build engine that provides extremely fast compilation performance, significantly improving build speeds for large projects.
 - **Optimized Development Experience**: Supports modern development features such as Hot Module Replacement (HMR) and incremental compilation, delivering a smooth development experience.